How To Build An Outdoor Garden Shed

 Now add two diagonal braces to make the door stable.

-Note how are the nails positioned: be careful not to put many nails on the same thread of the timber,
+Note how are the nails positioned: be careful not to put many nails on the same thread of the timber, because that can cleave the brace.

 Step 5.